mhpi/generic_deltamodel/README.md

 <br>

 ### The overall idea
-We define a "differentiable model" class which describes how neural networks and the process-based model are coupled.
-This class holds NNs and process-based models as attributes and can be trained and forwarded just as any other PyTorch model (nn.Module).
+We define a "differentiable model" (dModel) class which describes how neural networks and the process-based model are coupled.
+"Differentiable" means that gradient calculations can be achieved efficiently at large scale throughout the model, so process-based equations can be trained together with NNs on big data, on GPU. dModel holds NNs and process-based models as attributes and can be trained and forwarded just as any other PyTorch model (nn.Module).
 We define classes to handle datasets (dataset class), various train/test experiments (trainer), multimodel handling and multi-GPU training (model handler), data assimilation and streaming in a uniform and modular way.
-All training and simulations can be specified by a config file to be adapted to custom applications.
+All training and simulations can be specified by a config file to be adapted to custom applications. it is in our roadmap to incorporate an interface to 3rd party differentiable numerical solvers like torchode and torchdiffeq.

+According to the schema, we define these core classes, from bottom up:

+- **NN**: Neural networks that can provide either parameters, missing process representations, corrections or other forms of enhancements to process-based models.
+- **phy_model**: The physical model written in PyTorch (or potentially other interoperable differentiable platform).
+- **dModel**: Holds (one or multiple) NNs and (one or multiple) phy_model and describe how they are coupled; connection to ODE packages.
+- **model_handler**: Manages ensemble model, multi-GPU compute, and data assimilation or streaming.
+Can contain its own optimizers.
+Interface to BMI or other interfaces.
+- **Trainer**: Manages the train and test of models and connects data to model.
+- **dataset**: Manages data ingestion in a unified format; support multiple file formats.

 <br>
-## Quick Start: Building a Differentiable HBV ($\delta$ HBV) Model
+### Quick Start: Building a Differentiable HBV ($\delta$ HBV) Model

 Here’s an example of how you can build a differentiable model, coupling a physics-based model with a neural network to intelligently learn model parameters.
 In this instance, we use an
 LSTM with the [HBV](https://en.wikipedia.org/wiki/HBV_hydrology_model) hydrology model.